dottjt/plastic/other/unused/01-life-unused.md

 dearly hoping it would kill me before rendering me entire paralysed from the waist down.

+Eventually the quantum illusion crumbles and his body is returned to his more elusive adult form, as

 A floundering point of asymptotic reference, carelessly vague in it's accelerating motion creeping itself into our veins.

 Hopelessly devoid of nutritional content, cowering silent in packets of coddled destitution.